-Beginning with Session 52 of the Sensory-Motor protocol, Speech-Language Therapy was introduced.
+Beginning with Session 52 of the Focus System: Sensory-Motor protocol, Speech-Language Therapy was introduced.
 During this portion of the program, Speech Therapy (SLP) completed two songs per session while having the client participate in traditional speech-language activities, working on social skills, expressive/receptive language tasks, and articulation skills.
-Thirty minutes of the sessions focused on utilizing the iLs Expressive Language Kit (Actives/Expressive Phase).
+Thirty minutes of the sessions focused on utilizing the Focus System Expressive Language Kit (Actives/Expressive Phase).

 Other Interventions Used:

-Occupational, physical, and speech therapy combined with home activity programs utilizing the iLs Focus unit.
+Occupational, physical, and speech therapy combined with home activity programs utilizing the Focus System.

-Prior to ILS, the client could not complete testing with the SCAN-3 for Children due to poor auditory attention, increased frustration with auditory tasks, sensory integration dysfunction/tactile defensiveness with headphones, and decreased comprehension of task directives.
-Post the OT/PT portion of ILS, the client completed testing with the following results:
+Prior to the Focus System, the client could not complete testing with the SCAN-3 for Children due to poor auditory attention, increased frustration with auditory tasks, sensory integration dysfunction/tactile defensiveness with headphones, and decreased comprehension of task directives.
+Post the OT/PT portion of the Focus System, the client completed testing with the following results: